-Employees can have their paychecks electronically deposited into a designated account.
-A notification period of 30 days is necessary to activate this service.
+Employees must have their paychecks electronically deposited into a designated account.
+A notification period of 14 days is necessary to change designated account information.
 Contact Jerrica Mendoza for more information about the automatic payroll deposit service.

 Payroll Deductions

 Policy CFEA